 I was 18 when my father announced he was divorcing my mother.
 My sister and brother were 13 and 20 respectively.

 While some might think that the three of us were old enough to grasp what was going on, our lives were honestly in an absolute tailspin.
-Sure, we had heard our parents fight, but it never seemed like it was anything major.
+Sure, we had heard our parents fight, but it never seemed like anything major.

 Never in a million years would I have suspected they were headed down the road to divorce.
 If you had asked anyone in our community about the likelihood of my parents splitting, they probably would have laughed in your face.
 The whole thing was a very big shocker.

 “What some people don’t take into consideration is the younger you are when your parents divorce, the more childhood you have left to travel between two parents whose lives become more different with each passing year,” says Elizabeth Marquardt, author of Between Two Worlds: The Inner Lives of Children of Divorce and director of the Center for Marriage and Family at the Institute for American Values.

 “The older you are when your parents divorce, the more you have to lose.
 You have a long experience with your ‘whole’ family.
 You have (for yourself, the teen) a lifetime of memories, experiences, photographs and stories of YOUR FAMILY.
 All of that comes apart.”

 Going through the divorce process was an awkward time, not just for my family, but for friends, youth leaders, teachers, and neighbors.
 People knew what happened, but seemed to keep their distance as if they didn’t know what to say.